kigathi-chege/lyre/README.md

 - Lyre provides the following query string filters to filter all your data the way you want!

+       - `with` - A comma separated list of all the relationships that you want to return in your response
        - `paginate` - This boolean value determines whether pagination is set, default is `true`
        - `page` - Changes the current page in a paginated request
        - `per_page` - Changes the number of items returned in the request